xMOROx/Knowledge-Engineering-And-Symbolic-Machine-Learning/README.md

 ## ▶️ Running the Training

-Once prerequisites are met and `config.yaml` is configured (especially `robocode.home`), you can start the entire training setup using the main script:
+Once prerequisites are met and `config.yaml` is configured (especially `robocode.home`), start the training environment:

 ```bash
 python train.py
 ```

-This script will perform the following steps automatically:
+This script automates:

-1. Read configuration (`config.yaml` and command-line overrides).
+1. Reading config & validating.
-2. Perform sanity checks (required commands available).
+2. Checking commands (`java`, `mvn`, `tensorboard`, `tmux` if enabled).
-3. Clean the log directory (if enabled).
+3. Cleaning log directory (if enabled).
-4. Generate the `.battle` file Robocode will use (based on `config.yaml`).
+4. Generating the `.battle` file.
-5. Compile the Java robot using `mvn clean package` (if enabled).
+5. Compiling the Java robot (`mvn clean package`) (if enabled).
-6. Start TensorBoard.
+6. Starting TensorBoard.
-7. Start the Python RL Server (`plato-server/main.py`).
+7. Starting the Python RL Server (`plato-server/main.py`).
-8. Wait for the server ports to be ready.
+8. Waiting for server ports and adding an initial delay.
-9. Start the configured number of Robocode instances.
+9. Starting Robocode instances (possibly in tmux).
-10. Display status messages and (optionally) tail the logs.
+10. Monitoring processes and displaying status/logs (if tailing enabled and not using tmux).

 ### Command-line Arguments

-You can override settings from `config.yaml` or change the script's behavior using command-line arguments:
+Override `config.yaml` settings or script behavior:

 ```bash
 python train.py [OPTIONS]